JJ/perl6em/txt/1-liners.md

 In this example, we are building a series with all multiples of 7 up to 100. `any` creates a Junction.
-The double equal sign will check 84 against all of the elements in the Juntion, creating a new one that might have, or not, a True value.
+The double equal sign will check 84 against all of the elements in the Junction, creating a new one that might have, or not, a True value.
 Applying `so` will return `True` as long as a single value is True.
 Obviously, `any` has an opposite: =none"